content-left-bg.png

 • direct regional resources required to support principals and school staff to deliver a kindergarten program

-Executive Director Early Childhood Division
+Executive Director Early Childhood, Regulation and Communication Division

-• liaise with regional directors to support monitoring and collection of kindergarten participation data and identify unique issues for children accessing kindergarten in a local community
+• liaise with Regional Directors to support monitoring and collection of kindergarten participation data and identify unique issues for children accessing kindergarten in a local community

-• assist Regional Senior Advisors, SDK, to provide support to all SDKs in their region
+• assist Regional Senior Advisors, SDK, to provide support to all SDKs in their region.

 Regional Senior Advisors SDK

-• deliver induction and ongoing training to new principals and new regional leaders to build their capability in the context of SDK
+• deliver induction and ongoing training to new principals and new regional leaders to build their capability in the context of SDK.

 Principals